-Applying a Workspace is done by double-clicking on the Workspace icon to the left of the name.or select the menu item Workspaces > Recall > Recall Workspace (X)
+Recalling a Workspace can be achieved by double-clicking on the Workspace icon to the left of the name.or select the menu item Workspaces > Recall > Recall Workspace (X).
+However, the quickest method is to use keyboard shortcuts.
+By default, Workspaces 1 to 10 are mapped to Shift + 1 to Shift + 0.